LE0xUL/UxMigOs/migrationGuide_en.md

-# Step by step guide to migration AdBeacons to BalenaOS
+# Step by step guide to migration RaspbianOS to BalenaOS

 V20200703.1